jvoravong/splunk-otel-collector-chart/DEVCONTAINER.md

 - Steps for how to use Jetbrains (Goland) with the devcontainer
 - Steps for how to pair program remotely using a single devcontainer instance
 - Steps on how to spin up a chart demo in the Web UI using Github codespaces

+#### Questions
+How might one make devcontainer repository code changes within a local or remove container and also have these change propagate to the native local repository?
+How might one open and manage a PR using devcontainers?